This scenic route showcases the pumpkin-orange hues of fall foliage.

 Weather forecasters and some countries define the season as "meteorological autumn" by the three months in which the weather changes.
 In the Northern Hemisphere, this is September, October, and November.
 In the Southern Hemisphere, meteorological autumn occurs in March, April, and May.

 Autumn brings a nip in the air.
 How much of a change is felt depends on the location of the area on Earth.
 Regions near the equator experience fairly constant temperatures throughout the year, while those farther north or south experience greater variations.
+This is because the equator gets a consistent amount of sun.
+Far northern and southern regions get less sun due to the curvature of the sun, according to the Atmospheric Radiation Measurement (ARM) program.

 Why do leaves change color?

 But red leaves are also signal of distress.
 If you see leaves of a tree turning red early, in late August, the tree is most likely suffering from a fungus or perhaps a ding from a reckless driver.
-[Turning Leaves: The Rich Colors of Fall Foliage]

 Autumn is generally regarded as the end of the growing season.
 Also known as the harvest season, autumn ushers in a time of celebration for many farming cultures when they gathered in their crops.